DDI-Talent/python-shiny-app-template/README.md

 ## 2. Use this template

 1. At the top right of this page, click on `Use this template` -> `Create new repository`
-2. In the Repository name field, type `basic-app`
+2. In the Repository name field, type `basic-app`and make it a `public` repository

 ## 3. Add secrets to you GitHub repository